 NKBA supports Harmony build

 It may only have been twenty two degrees outside in Harmony, but a normal Habitat build day was filled with warmth and excitement.
 The day was made possible by our friends at the National Kitchen and Bath Association, headquartered in Hackettstown.
-The NKBA team, led by CEO Bill Darby, sponsored a nation-wide design competition among its student associates to design the kitchen and bath layouts of this Habitat home.
+The NKBA team, led by CEO Bill Darcy, sponsored a nation-wide design competition among its student associates to design the kitchen and bath layouts of this Habitat home.

 “Partnering our associate members with Habitat for Humanity seemed like such a natural thing to do,” said Bill.
 “We were glad to be able to facilitate that link here in our home county and will look for ways to do more nationally.”